finanzcheck/AOM/README.md

 ## Description

-Integrate additional data (costs, ad impressions, etc.) from advertisers (Google AdWords, Bing, Criteo, Facebook Ads) into Piwik and combine that data with individual visits - create a whole bunch of new opportunities!
+Integrate additional data (costs, ad impressions, etc.) from advertising platforms (Google AdWords, Bing, Criteo, Facebook Ads) into Piwik and combine that data with individual visits - create a whole bunch of new opportunities!

 ## Advertiser's platforms

-To obtain data (campaign names, costs, ad impressions, etc.) from the advertiser's platforms, API access must be granted and configured within the settings of this plugin.
+To obtain data (campaign names, costs, ad impressions, etc.) from the advertising platforms, API access must be granted and configured within the settings of this plugin.

-To map individual visits with the data from the advertising platforms (which is optional), all links from the advertiser's platforms must have additional params that supply the required data to this plugin.
+To map individual visits with the data from the advertising platforms, all links from the platforms must have additional params that supply the required data to this plugin.
 This data is stored in `piwik_log_visit.aom_ad_data`.
-The params are as follows:
+When a visitor returns with other tracking params, a new visit starts automatically.

 ### Google AdWords

+#### Tracking params

 We use [ValueTrack params](https://support.google.com/adwords/answer/2375447?hl=en) to obtain the required data.
 The following params are supported: